 - be assessed as having 8 points or more under the ‘moving around’ activity of the mobility component of Personal Independence Payment or, in Scotland and Wales, 12 points under the ‘planning and following journeys’ activity

 - be getting War Pensioners’ Mobility Supplement

-- have received a lump sum payment from the Armed Forces Compensation Scheme (within tariff levels 1-8), or
+- have received a lump sum payment from the Armed Forces Compensation Scheme (within tariff levels 1-8) and have been certified as having a permanent and substantial disability that causes inability to walk or very considerable difficulty in walking, or

 - be registered blind

 To qualify subject to further assessment you must: